Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/_courses/dwd/sftp-setup.md

 course: Dynamic Web Design
 ---

-An easy way to edit your site directly on the [playgrounds server](https://www.wiki.ed.ac.uk/display/ECAIT/Experimental+web+server) is to connect via SSH File Transfer Protocol (SFTP)
+An easy way to edit your site directly on the [playgrounds server](https://www.wiki.ed.ac.uk/display/ECAIT/Experimental+web+server) is to connect via SSH File Transfer Protocol (SFTP).
+This guide covers how to upload files over SFTP with PHPStorm.

 ***